Orga guide

 awork Gantt Chart with milestones

-πŸ‘‰ Then drag the appropriate tasks or task packages into the timeline or enter a date directly in the task.
-Dependencies make it clear which tasks follow each other.
+• Drag tasks and task packages into the timeline or enter a date directly in the task.
+Dependencies make it clear what follows what.

 Planning a milestone plan with tasklists